The three main household toxins of concern are:

 There are loads of benefits to having plants in the home and of course inside office buildings too.
 These include:

-12%.
-People intuitively feel that the contact to plants and nature has a
+- Plants can decrease stress while enhancing productivity by some 12%.
+People intuitively feel that the contact to plants and nature has a calming effect on them.- Plants in the workplace attract, retain and enhance the attitude of employees.

-counteracting the effects of a sick building syndrome.
-Plants help with
+- Plants help towards an energy efficient building whilst counteracting the effects of a sick building syndrome.
+Plants help with bottom line savings on sick leave expenses.

-some plant species are more effective than others, the benefits are more
+- Plants help to reduce background noise levels in buildings.
+While some plant species are more effective than others, the benefits are more pronounced in buildings with hard, reflective surfaces.

 - Plants help improve humidity levels inside.